Marketing and Fundraising Internship, Ghana

 ORGANIZATION

-The Impact Youth Foundation is a nonprofit organisation that offers sports coaching in a rural community in Ghana.
-The nonprofit uses sports – and particularly basketball – as a tool for equipping people with relevant life skills, and allowing at-risk youth to pursue successful careers.
+The Impact Youth Foundation is a nonprofit organization that offers sports coaching in a rural community in Ghana.
+The nonprofit uses sports – particularly basketball – as a tool for equipping young people with relevant life skills, and allowing at-risk youth to pursue successful careers.
 Through their different programs, Impact Youth provides mentoring to talented kids, as well as sports classes for the community at large, in an effort to encourage healthy living and boost confidence in kids.
 In addition, they offer vocational training and apprenticeships to equip young people with employability skills.

 The Impact Youth Foundation is based in a village on the outskirts of Accra, Ghana’s capital.
 Most sports training happens there, though the organization also runs sports programs in Accra and Kumasi.